Artwork Across Longmont - City of Longmont Skip to main content

 Main Street west breezeway between 5th and 6th Avenue.

-An aerial image of a basketball court seen from above with colorful characters that represent the boundary lines for the game of basketball.
-Surrounding the court is green grass.
 PLAY-BY-PLAY by JC Milner, 2022.
 Located at Kiteley Park, this vibrant mural was a collaborative community paint project.
 The fun characters have a second purpose as the court lines and markings for the sport of basketball.

 Kimbark Street and 11th Avenue.